 This can be especially frustrating to someone with Dry Eye because symptom relief, the ultimate goal, can seem completely out of reach.
-We think we are finally “cured” and now there is something else that is taking us away from resuming a normal life.
+For a while we think we are finally “cured.”
+But then we begin to feel something else.
+It might be a new sensation.
+Or, it might feel like the same old sensation.
+Whatever it is, it’s stopping us from resuming a normal life.
 This happens because the eyes only feel the worst symptom and, once that is treated, the symptom for the next worst condition surfaces in the sufferer’s awareness.
 We call this phenomenon “tight shoes.”

 List of Symptoms

 A list of common symptoms associated with Dry Eye Syndrome and related co-morbodities is easy to find and relatively short.
 We have compiled a more comprehensive list of symptoms and an explanation of possible specific causes for each one.